madkira/SCXML_to_FSM_for_Arduino/Readme.md

 # Functionality avaliable

-The generator allows to generate finite state machine from scxml file with
+#####The generator allows to generate finite state machine from scxml file with

  - _transition send event_ name analyser to add physical interrupt as button (eventName_KINDofALERT_interrupt)
  - _transition send internal event_ allowing loop call without exiting state (no onentry done)
  - _onentry_ analysed to generate function involving actions
  - _onentry_ with _transition interal_ call the event with a specific _delay_ in ms
+ - _initial_ find as a argument or as a node
+ - take a file in execution or find the fsm.xml by default
+ - generate file to be filled named FILE_new.(h|cpp|ino) allowing to use them by renaming them but not erase previous work

+#####The generator does not generate finite state machine with (non Exhaustively)

+ - _hierarchic_ state
+ - _parallel_ state because of the non efficiency of executing thread on arduino uno with the arduino overlay
+ - _raise_ because of the untangle that chain the node and raise is a world reserved of python